FilBip/yaaap/README.md

 ### During standby
-long press button 1 push the tiller long press button 3 pull the tiller long press button 1 and 3 to enter setup
+long press button 1 push the tiller long press button 3 pull the tiller long press on button 2 resets bearing to current heading long press button 1 and 3 to enter setup

 ### On setup first level